 A high bounce rate does not always mean a bad thing.
 An astounding 90% bounce rate isn't abnormal.
 Some sections on your website will have higher bounce rates due to the page's objective.

 For example, a landing page targeted for conversions will likely bounce higher than your homepage.
 Why?
-Simply because most landing pages have exactly what the user is looking for after the first click.
-While someone visiting your homepage will have several options to view during that one session.
+Most landing pages have exactly what the user is looking for after the first click.
+While someone visiting your homepage will have several options to view during that session.